 Recipe tips!

-- If you are ok with a slight bit of texture in the soup, a stick/immersion blender is quick and easy and can be done right in the soup pot.
+- If you are prefer a bit of texture in the soup, a stick/immersion blender is quick and easy and can be done right in the soup pot.

 - Don’t forget the salt!
 Soups need salt to really bring all the flavours together.
 Taste the soup and add salt at the end of cooking.
-Salt, taste and salt some more.
+Salt, taste and salt some more, as needed.
 You will know when you have reached the right spot when the flavours seem bright.

 Want to save this recipe?